One of the prophets given the most attention in the Quran

 evidence suggests that Ur was a great city which saw its rise and fall within

-the lifetime of Abraham, so they may
+the lifetime of Abraham, so

-Haran due to it sharing the same religion as Ur.
+have chosen Haran due to it sharing the same religion as Ur.

 The Religion of Mesopotamia

 Archeological discoveries from the time of Abraham paint

 a vivid picture of the religious life of Mesopotamia.
 Its inhabitants were polytheists

 who believed in a pantheon, in which each god had a sphere of influence.
 The

 moon god, Sin, was the main centre of Ur.
 Haran also had the moon as the